tbyt/BedrockParity/README.md

 - -

 # Disclaimer:
 This Repository used https://github.com/GeyserMC/Hurricane as a base to contribute my fixes; ie sweeping edge.
+But understandably, my pull request was denied for it.
 I recommend using this plugin as well.